talon77/MyAnsiblePlaybook/README.md

 # MyAnsiblePlaybook

-This playbook contains the steps to get a basic server setup
+This playbook contains the steps to get a basic server setup on a VM or physical server running Debian.